🔊The 10 Best Audiobooks I've Listened To (Out of Hundreds)

 Or just plain old want to read this way…

-I read about 50-75 audiobooks per year, for a grand total of 500+.
 I narrowed it down to my ten favorites for you, which happen to split nicely into fiction and nonfiction.
 I focused not just on the content's quality, but also on the audio experience when making some tough decisions.

 Stick around until the end because I also share where I get my audiobooks and a few of my best tips!